chilledornaments/aws-sso-config-guide/README.md

 output = json
 ```

+Note that you can technically log into an `sso-session` with `aws sso login --profile <profile that uses an sso-session>` (e.g. `--profile xyz-admin`).
+This has the same effect as `aws sso login --sso-session <sso-session name>`.
+I recommend using `aws sso login --sso-session <sso-session name>` simply because it's more explicit in what it does.

+> [!TIP]
+> `aws sso login --profile <name>` does _not_ set the AWS_PROFILE environment variable for you, you still need to tell the CLI/SDK which profile to use

 Some settings, such as `region` and `output` are often the same between profiles.
 Unfortunately, you cannot just stuff these into the default `profile`.
 You can declare these settings in each profile, or you can use environment variables to set-and-forget these.
 For example, you can add these settings to your shell’s rc file:

 ```shell